rimehi/NPBayes_fMRI/NPBayes_fMRI_Mac/for_redistribution_files_only/readme.txt

 Files to package for Standalone
 ================================
--run_NPBayes.sh (shell script for temporarily setting environment variables and executing the application)
+-run_NPBayes_fMRI.sh (shell script for temporarily setting environment variables and executing the application)
    -to run the shell script, type

-       ./run_NPBayes.sh <mcr_directory> <argument_list>
+       ./run_NPBayes_fMRI.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.0.1 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.2 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 9.0.1 of the MATLAB Runtime installed in /mathworks/home/application/v901, run the shell script as:
+    If you have version 9.2 of the MATLAB Runtime installed in /mathworks/home/application/v92, run the shell script as:

-       ./run_NPBayes.sh /mathworks/home/application/v901
+       ./run_NPBayes_fMRI.sh /mathworks/home/application/v92

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as:

-       ./run_NPBayes.sh /mathworks/devel/application/matlab
+       ./run_NPBayes_fMRI.sh /mathworks/devel/application/matlab
 -MCRInstaller.zip
    -if end users are unable to download the MATLAB Runtime using the above
-    link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -The Macintosh bundle directory structure NPBayes.app -this can be gathered up using the zip command zip -r NPBayes.zip NPBayes.app
+    link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -The Macintosh bundle directory structure NPBayes_fMRI.app -this can be gathered up using the zip command zip -r NPBayes_fMRI.zip NPBayes_fMRI.app
     or the tar command
-    tar -cvf NPBayes.tar NPBayes.app
+    tar -cvf NPBayes_fMRI.tar NPBayes_fMRI.app
 -This readme file

 3. Definitions